Department of Otolaryngology

 Arnold Scott Jacobson, M.S., D.Dent.

-Instructor in Clinical Otolaryngology (DMD)
+Voluntary Clinical Instructor in Otolaryngology

 Bachelor of Arts, University of Missouri Columbia, 1970